 Should I use glass or acrylic when framing my artwork?

-Glass is the most common material in picture frames, but acrylic can also be used.
+Glass is the most common material used in picture frames, but acrylic can also be used.
 Acrylic is less expensive than glass and is less likely to break, but it can scratch more easily.

 What is the difference between a mat and a frame?